Toward charged $Z_{cs}(3985)$ structure under a reflection mechanism

 respectively, where $G_{\rho\lambda\alpha\beta}=\frac{1}{2}(\tilde{g}_{\rho\alpha}\tilde{g}_{\lambda\beta}+\tilde{g}_{\rho\beta}\tilde{g}_{\lambda\alpha})-\frac{1}{3}\tilde{g}_{\rho\lambda}\tilde{g}_{\alpha\beta}$ with $\tilde{g}_{\rho\alpha}=-g_{\rho\alpha}+(p_{1}-p_{4})_\rho(p_{1}-p_{4})_\alpha/m_{D_{s2}}^2$.
 Here, the four-momentum $p_1$, $p_2$, $p_3$, $p_4$ are pointed to $Y(4660)$, $K$, $D_{(s)}$, and $D_{(s)}^*$, respectively.
 The factor $(m_{D_{s}^{(*)}D^{(*)}}-m_{D_{s}^{(*)}}-m_{D^{(*)}})^{-a_i}(\sqrt{s}-m_{K}-m_{D_{s}^{(*)}D^{(*)}})^{-b_i}$ is introduced to phenomenologically absorb non-peaking contributions from other intermediate charmed and charmed-strange mesons \cite{Ablikim:2013xfr}.
 Then, the differential cross section for the recoil spectra of $K^+$ can be expressed by

 with

-where the overline above an amplitude stands for the average over spin of initial states and the sum over spin of final states, and the symbol star above physical quantities means that they are quantities in the rest frame of the $D_s^{(*)}D^{(*)}$ system.
-The form factor $\mathcal{F}^{(\prime)}(s)=e^{-c^{(\prime)}(\sqrt{s}-m_{Y})}$ is introduced to balance the relative size of total cross sections at different energies \cite{Chen:2010nv,Huang:2019agb}.
+where the overline above an amplitude stands for the average over spin of initial states and the sum over spin of final states, and the symbol star above physical quantities means that they are quantities in the rest frame of the $D_s^{(*)}D^{(*)}$ system. {The form factor $\mathcal{F}^{(\prime)}_{Y}(s)=e^{-c^{(\prime)}(\sqrt{s}-m_{Y})}$ is introduced to modify the Breit-Wigner distribution of the $Y(4660)$ state, which can balance the relative size of total cross sections at different energies.
+As for the adopted form factor, we follow a previous work of our research group \cite{Huang:2019agb} , where the expression $e^{-c(\sqrt{s}-m_{Y})}$ has been successfully applied to the description of cross sections.
+Here, it is worth emphasizing that the introduction of a form factor $F_{Y}(s)$ only affects the line shape of the $Y$ state in the total cross section without changing our fit for the line shape of $Z_{cs}(3985)$. }

 With the above preparations, we can perform a combined fit to recoil mass spectra of $K^+$ at five CM energy points by BESIII, which are presented in Fig. \ref{Fitresult}.
 In addition, the relevant fitting parameters are summarized in Table \ref{parameters}.
 It can be clearly seen that the signal of $Z_{cs}(3885)^{-}$ at $\sqrt{s}=4.681$ GeV can be described well by just the reflection peak from $D_{s2}^*(2573)^+$.
 In fact, what makes the $D_{s2}^*(2573)$ so special is that it is quite a coincidence that $m_{D_{s2}^*(2573)}+m_{D_{s}^*}=4.680$ GeV is almost equal to the measured CM energy point of $\sqrt{s}=4.681$ GeV.
-According to the research findings in Ref. \cite{mechanism}, the above situation just satisfies the critical relation of producing the near-threshold reflection peak, which can correspond to a most prominent peak line shape.
+According to the research findings in Ref. \cite{Wang:2020dmv}, the above situation just satisfies the critical relation of producing the near-threshold reflection peak, which can correspond to a most prominent peak line shape.
 This can naturally explain why the BESIII experiment observed an obvious charged near-threshold structure only at $\sqrt{s}=4.681$ GeV as seen in Fig. \ref{Fitresult}.
 One can see that the reflection from $D_{s2}^*(2573)^+$ behaves an unclear peak at $\sqrt{s}=4.628, 4.641, 4.661$ GeV and non-peaking platform shape at $\sqrt{s}=4.698$ GeV.
 Thus, the $\sqrt{s}=4.681$ GeV is a very special energy point to stimulate the appearance of a reflection peak phenomenon.
-These evidences should provide a strong support to our proposed novel reflection explanation to $Z_{cs}(3985)$.
+These evidences should provide a strong support to our proposed reflection explanation to $Z_{cs}(3985)$.